El Cajon, California: History

-Cajon Speedway was a 70 acre that operated from 1961 to 2005, which was founded by Earle Brucker Jr. of the El Cajon Stock Car Racing Association.
+Cajon Speedway was a 70 acre that operated from 1961 to 2005.
+It was founded by Earle Brucker Jr. of the El Cajon Stock Car Racing Association.
 One of his sons, Steve Brucker, later took over ownership of the track.
-Though closing after the death of Steve Brucker, it is a historic museum featuring the original entrance sign with the slogan "The fastest 3/8-mile paved oval in the West."
+Although the speedway closed after the death of Steve Brucker, it is now a historic museum featuring the original entrance sign with the slogan "The fastest 3/8-mile paved oval in the West."

 Geography

 According to the United States Census Bureau, the city has a total area of 14.4 sqmi, all land.
 It is bordered by San Diego and La Mesa on the west, Spring Valley on the south, Santee on the north, and unincorporated San Diego County on the east.
 It includes the neighborhoods of Fletcher Hills, Bostonia, and Rancho San Diego.

 Climate

 Under the Köppen climate classification, El Cajon straddles areas of Mediterranean climate (Csa) and semiarid climate (BSh).
 As a result, it is often described as "arid Mediterranean" and "semiarid steppe".
 Like most inland areas in Southern California, the climate varies dramatically within a short distance, known as microclimate.
 El Cajon's climate has greater extremes compared to coastal San Diego.
 The farther east from the coast, the more arid the climate gets, until one reaches the mountains, where precipitation increases due to orographic uplift.